Since monarchs only dine on milkweed, you’d think presenting them with monarch caterpillar food would be simple…

 Discover the simple solution we use for keeping milkweed fresh for days, while keeping caterpillars from crawling around in potentially disease-causing frass. (poop)

 Milkweed stem cuttings can be taken in a variety of sizes, and placed in a variety of containers filled with water.
-Here are four options we regularly use to help raise our monarchs with a consistent 95% survival rate.
+Here are 7 options we use to help raise our monarchs with a consistent 95% survival rate.

 Find the proceeding tools for serving monarch caterpillar food and other suggested raising supplies on our Top Raising Tools & Resources Page

-You could easily place 6-8 stem cuttings on an old styrofoam egg carton.
+You could easily place 6-8 stem cuttings across an egg carton.
 Since the cartons are so light, place a couple rocks inside the empty carton to hold it in place.
-Fill the picks with water and stick your cutting through the pre-made hole in the lid.
+Space out the picks across the carton.

-B. Floral Picks, Food Storage Containers, Marbles/Vase Fillers
+B. Floral Picks w/ Stem Cuttings, Food Storage Containers, Marbles/Vase Fillers

 Pierce the middle of the storage container lid with a sharp knife, than stick a phillips head screwdriver through the hole.
 Put marbles or vase fillers inside the container and put on the lid.
 The marbles/vase fillers will hold each pick in place and keep the cutting upright.